farmera/sare_grant/study_results_drones.md

 Regression is a statistical technique used to estimate relationships among variables.
 In most cases the focus is on a dependent variable and one or more independent variables.
 The independent variable is referred to as the 'predictor' while a dependent variable is the quantity one hopes to predict.
-In our study a host of different quantities might have served as independent variables - soil moisture content, foliar nitrogen level, growing days, etc. The goal of predicting yield made the sucrose amount produced at the end of season our dependent variable.
+In our study a host of different quantities might have served as independent variables - soil moisture content, foliar nitrogen level, growing days, and many others.
+Our goal of predicting yield made sucrose level the dependent variable.

 estimates the conditional expectation of the dependent variable given the independent variables